03 SEP 2023

 ABOVE:

-President Michael D. Higgins addressing members of both
+President Michael D. Higgins addressing

 Houses of Parliament